Almost Sure Convergence of Randomized Urn Models with Application to Elephant Random Walk: Proofs of the Main Results

 \section{Proofs of the Main Results}

-In the first subsection, we prove the relevant result on stochastic approximation and a couple other technical results.
-In the next subsection, we check the conditions of stochastic approximation for the urn model.
-In the last two subsections, we prove the theorem and corollaries of Section~\ref{subsec: result}.
+In the first subsection, we provide the relevant result on stochastic approximation and another technical result.
+In the last two subsections, we prove the main theorem and the corollaries of Section~\ref{sec: lv}.